lschade/piano-chord-visualizer/README.md

 # React + TypeScript + Vite

-Simple piano chord visualizer created with the help of Gemini
+Simple piano chord visualizer created ~~with the help of~~ by Gemini